kurko/ember-sync/README.md

 **Alpha version:** beware of the risks if you want to try it in production.

+This README documents the state of master, probably there is features described here that do not reflect the status of previous/latest releases.

 ### How it works

 Ember Sync has a queue of operations.
 Every time you save, update or delete